Lemon Water in the Morning – Real Benefits or Just Hype?

 Additionally, while some claim lemon water is a hydration powerhouse, it’s important to remember that plain water is just as effective.
 Lemon water does not hydrate the body any better than regular water, so if you dislike the taste or find it inconvenient, there is no need to force yourself to drink it.

-For those who want to reduce these risks, consider using a straw when drinking lemon water and rinsing your mouth with plain water afterward.
-Ultimately, whether or not you drink lemon water is a personal choice—if it makes you feel good and helps you stay hydrated, then it’s an easy habit to add to your routine.
+For those who want to reduce these risks, consider using a straw when drinking lemon water and rinsing your mouth with plain water afterwards.
+Ultimately, whether or not you drink lemon water is a personal choice, but if it makes you feel good and helps you stay hydrated, then it’s an easy habit to incorporate into your routine.